 Objective 9 To maintain two (2) active Performance Improvement Projects (PIPs); one (1) clinical and one (1) administrative, per fiscal year.
 Goal 9 To complete the appropriate steps in the CAEQRO PIP Validation Tool for each PIP.
-Responsible SOC QICs; PIP chairs; Quality Services Partners Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include CAEQRO PIP summary reports and Implementation and Submission Tool.
-Wictious/1001(s) implementation and Submission roof.
-FY 2019/2020 In progress Evaluation Recommendations To be determined
+Responsible SOC QICs; PIP chairs; Quality Services Partners Evaluation Mechanisms for monitoring services and activities include CAEQRO PIP summary reports and Methods/Tool(s) Implementation and Submission Tool.
+FY 2020/2021 In progress Evaluation Recommendations To be determined